mtrocadomoreira/ozzy/docs/docs/index.md

     ---

-    Let the code stay organized so you don't have to.
-So you don't have to wonder what that array was again.
+    _Which file was this again?_ Let the code stay organized so you don't have to.
+Attributes go where the array goes.

     [:octicons-arrow-right-24: Data objects](user-guide/key-concepts.md)